 - Winner: 500 Euro plus a speaker slot option at the Young Modellers Forum in London, organized by the MGMS-UK.

-Only undergraduate, graduate and PhD research students qualify for the poster and lecture awards.
+Only undergraduate, graduate and PhD research students, who agreed to our data publishing policy, qualify for the poster and lecture awards.

 After a successful first time last year, again Schrödinger is offering the pre-conference workshop "Structure-based Drug Design using the Schrödinger Suite"